Unconditional Quantum Advantage for Sampling with Shallow Circuits: Introduction

+The proof of a classical lower bound for the distribution $(X, \majmod{p}(X) + \parity(X))$ closely follows Viola's techniques in \cite{viola2012complexity}.
 Rather than explicitly lower bounding classical circuit depth, Viola proves lower bounds for the \emph{locality} of functions.
-To illustrate the relationship between locality and circuit depth let $f: \{0,1\}^\ell \to \{0,1\}^{n}$ be a function implemented by a classical circuit attempting to sample from $(X, \majmod{p}\oplus \parity(X))$.
-We say that $f$ is $d$-local if, for each $i\in [n]$, the $i$-th output bit of $f(u)$ depends on at most $d$ bits of the input $u$.
-Note that any circuit with bounded fan-in and depth $\log(d)$ implements a function with locality at most $O(d)$.
+To illustrate the relationship between locality and circuit depth let $f: \{0,1\}^\ell \to \{0,1\}^{n}$ be a function implemented by a classical circuit with bounded fan-in.
+We say that $f$ is $\localityf$-local if, for each $i\in [n]$, the $i$-th output bit of $f(u)$ depends on at most $\localityf$ bits of the input $u$.
+Any circuit with depth $d$ and fan-in $\chi$ will have locality at most $\chi^d$.
 And so, to prove a circuit lower bound of $\Omega(\log\log n)$ for sampling from the distribution $(X, \majmod{p}\oplus \parity(X))$ it suffices to prove that there exists some $k>0$ such that any function with locality at most $\Omega(\log^k n)$ cannot sample from the distribution $(X, \majmod{p}\oplus \parity(X))$ given access to uniformly random bits as input.